There are many ways that you can receive money online. But what Paypal and other fees can authors and bloggers expect to

 Or you send your client a Paypal invoice.
 In either case, you will be charged a fee for each transaction.
 There will be no fee for your customer.

 When you receive a payment, check your Paypal account.
 Click on a transaction, and you will see the fees at the bottom of the details page.

 How can I calculate my Paypal fees?

 There are two different basic Paypal fee scales with fixed fees and percentage deductions.

 For sales within the US, 2.9% + $0.30 per transaction.

-For international sales 4.4% transaction fee plus a fixed fee based on the currency received.
+For international sales, a 4.4% transaction fee plus a fixed fee based on the currency received.

-It is worth noting that if you send or receive money to a friend or family member for money as a personal payment from PayPal, there is no fee if you use your PayPal balance or bank account.
+If you send or receive money to a friend or family member in the same county, there is usually no fee if you use your PayPal balance or bank account.

 However, if you transfer money by credit or debit card or Paypal credit, you will pay 2.9% plus a fixed fee.

 However, if you have no choice but to receive payment by paper check, you will certainly have to pay bank fees.
 Check with your bank and ask what it charges.

 Most pro bloggers prefer to use Paypal because it is extremely efficient and convenient to send and receive money.
 It also makes it so easy for any international transaction.

 It makes paying for plugins, themes, and software subscriptions simple.
 At the same time, it is also the best way to get paid for services.

-With a linked bank account, the facility to use your PayPal balance or bank account to pay bills or withdraw money makes managing your payments and receipts very easy to manage.
+With a linked bank account, using your PayPal balance or bank account to pay bills or withdraw money makes managing your payments and receipts very easy.